Stuff of legends: Drew Timme already stands with Gonzaga’s greats, with plenty of time to add to his legacy

 “It’s definitely super cool and an honor to even be mentioned in conversations in those areas.”

 Or John Stockton, who become one of the greatest point guards in NBA history.
 Or Adam Morrison, who elevated the program to another stratosphere while earning 2006 co-national player of the year with Duke’s J.J.
 Redick.
-Nor is it easy comparing four-year standouts with a growing list of stars that wore a Zag uniform for one or two seasons before moving on to the NBA.
+Nor is it easy comparing four-year standouts with a growing list of stars who wore a Zags uniform for one or two seasons before moving on to the NBA.

 What seems indisputable is that Timme, by any measure, stacks up just fine, even if he never scored on another balletic post move, punctuated by a ’stache celebration and maybe a word or two for a flummoxed defender.